Zviad Gamsakhurdia: Human rights activism

 Despite being an insider in the Georgian Writers' Union, Gamsakhurdia was expelled from the Union on 1 April 1977 after they had received information from the prosecutor's office about his illegal dissident activities.
 Later that month, Gamsakhurdia was arrested along with Kostava; they were accused of anti-Soviet activities, including illegal distribution of books and periodicals.
 (Note: The illegal works they distributed included The Gulag Archipelago by Aleksandr Solzhenitsyn, and periodicals such as Okros Satsmisi (The Golden Fleece) and Sakartvelos Moambe (The Georgian Herald).)
 They spent a year imprisoned before both being convicted and sentenced to three years in prison and two in exile.
 Following their imprisonment, the Georgian Helsinki Group ceased to exist.
 In 1978, Gamsakhurdia was nominated for the Nobel Peace Prize.
 In 1979, he was released after publicly denouncing his dissident activism.
 His supporters, family and Merab Kostava claimed that his recantation was coerced by the KGB.
+(Note: "The authorities claimed that he had confessed to the charges and recanted his beliefs.
+His supporters, family, and Merab Kostava claimed that his recantation was coerced by the KGB, and although he publicly acknowledged that certain aspects of his anti-Soviet endeavors were mistaken, he did not renounce his leadership of the dissident movement in Georgia.
+Gamsakhurdia returned to dissident activities soon after his release, continuing to contribute to samizdat periodicals and campaigning for the release of Kostava.")
 Unlike Gamsakhurdia, Kostava did not recant and remained in prison until 1987, (Note: Although Kostava was supposed to be released from prison in 1982, he was sentenced to additional three years in camp and two years in exile in controversial circumstances for allegedly "insulting an officer of the law".) and Gamsakhurdia's reputation suffered.
 Following his release, Gamsakhurdia returned to his literary work and organizing.
 He continued his dissident activity, contributing to samizdat periodicals and campaigning for the release of Kostava.
 Gamsakhurdia was arrested again in October 1981 after attending a human-rights demonstration in Mtskheta.
 He was placed under house arrest from 1982–1983 for his campaigning on Kostava's behalf.